JoeRahi/Self-Balancing-Robot/README.md

 PID Tuning

-The PID constants (Kp, Ki, Kd) are adjustable for fine-tuning the robot's performance.
-Experiment with these constants to improve stability, especially for different weights and chassis designs.
+The PID constants (Kp, Ki, Kd) are adjustable to fine-tune the robot's performance.
+Experiment with different values to improve stability, especially for various chassis designs and weights.

 Robot Image